isabella232/docs-13/docs/guides/Adding_members_to_team.md

 ![Screenshot](../img/guides/addTeamMembers.png)

 By default, this table is empty and only the project owner is displayed in the header of the panel.
+If you want to change the owner, simply contact us through our On-Site-Chat.
 You can invite other GraphCMS users to your project and assign them a role.
 Currently, there are four predefined roles:

 * Admin